-Tuition & Fees In-Person: \$725 Online: \$600

-А Monday 1:00-4:00 p.m.
+A Monday Online Monday 1:00-4:00 p.m.
 Hill

-Online Monday 1:00-4:00 p.m.
+Tuition & Fees In-Person: A Monday \$725 Online: \$600 1:00-4:00 p.m.
 Hill

+Prerequisite: permission of the instructor

+SEM 4398

 This professional-practice seminar for advanced students focuses on skills involved with exhibiting artwork, such as selecting and documenting work, approaching gallery directors, and writing proposals or artist's statements.
 This course also examines the range of options available for exhibition venues and funding sources, as well as how to arrange and handle studio visits and talk about one's artwork.
 Online courses will be taught via the Zoom video conferencing app on the given date and time.
 Instructions on how to access this platform as well as the handouts and other class information will be distributed to students prior to the first class meeting.